lianzh/sql/README.md

 a light sql query lib for php.

-## Make the best PHP database operation class
+## Make the best PHP database operation lib

  * Simple and understandable source code
  * Simple configuration, easy to use